What was the project?

 - The planning stage is important and always check with your local council before starting any work

-- Creating a wetland for a habitat is very different from constructing a wetland for water quality.
+- Creating a wetland for a habitat is very different from constructing a wetland for water quality treatment purposes.
 Know your reason for construction and do the relevant research before you start

 - Different regions will require different approaches to construction based on soil type, water flow, climate etc as well as different plant species